 iFootage Shark is our lightest weight slider for 2.5 to 4 feet of slide.
 Place on a table on the feet, or use two tripods at each ends?
 For a great run and gun set up, use a single tripod mounted in the middle.
 Take care and don't use tripod legs and studs directly to the aluminum ends or center plates as you can strip them out.
 We recommend using QR plates and clamps to help with the setup.

 Rigging for a Tripod

 You will need to effectively mount to a tripod.
 We recommend you use a metal camera plate securely attached. eMotimo typically uses arca-compatible plates and clamps.
-This product will give you the Riser/Clamp to match to the 3/8-16 stud on most photographic tripod legs https://emotimo.com/products/riser-and-clamp
+The eMotimo Riser/Clamp will give you parts to match to the 3/8-16 stud on most photographic tripod legs and take that to a QR Arca Style Clamp.

 Additionally, a 50mm or 100mm plate mounted to the bottom of the battery grip or power base completes the puzzle.